 A project management framework brings together all the people and tasks that are needed to deliver a campaign or piece of work.
 For example, in a brand campaign, project management might be used to organize a team effort between graphic designers, copywriters, market researchers and strategists.

-The four phases of marketing project management
+The four phases of the marketing project management process

 Most marketing projects can be managed in a four-phase project lifecycle:

 At the start of a project, the commissioning stakeholder (i.e. client) and key project stakeholders from the marketing team will define and agree on the objectives of the project.